fjoignant/fjoignant/README.md

 - 👀 I’m interested in Blockchain Developer
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript, React.js, Node.js, NoSQL, SQL
 - 💞️ I’m looking to collaborate on HTML5
-- 📫 How to reach me ... send me a email to francisco.joignant@gmail.com
+- 📫 How to reach me ... send me a message

 <!---
 fjoignant/fjoignant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.